Washington State Guard: Cold War reactivation

 The returned ability of states to raise a military separate from the National Guard saw Washington "at the forefront" of a small number of states that quickly moved to resurrect their forces, a callback to Washington's decision two decades before to outfit an unusually large and robust State Guard.
 On May 19, 1960, Governor Albert Rosellini issued an executive order commanding that "the Washington State Guard Reserve is established as a part of the organized militia of the State ... [to] function as an additional internal security force within the State for employment, in event of an emergency declared by the Governor, to augment the National Guard in protecting life and property; preserving order and public safety; and taking preventive action against threats to the internal security of the State".

 Creation of the Washington State Guard Reserve came at the instigation of adjutant-general Gen. George Haskett due to concern the entire National Guard might be deployed outside the state in the event of war with the Soviet Union.
 It soon recruited 112 former U.S. Army and Washington National Guard officers; the force was conceived of and organized as a command nucleus around which a larger element could be rapidly raised in the event of a crisis.
 It was formed into a skeleton headquarters detachment and five cadre-staffed internal security battalions which, if brought to full strength, would fulfill public order and civil defense missions.
 By the 1970s it had grown to 164 officers, added an eight-man air section posted to the King County International Airport, and was officially renamed the Washington State Guard.

+Mission and duties

+State active duty and emergency support

+The Washington State Guard supports the Washington Military Department as a uniformed public service organization for the benefit of the people of Washington.
+State Guard soldiers drill in a non-pay status, generally attending monthly drills used for training and coordination, and may perform additional work connected to their assignments, staff duties, projects, or recruiting.
+However, WSG soldiers can and have been called up to paid state active duty to support the Washington Military Department in a variety of missions across the state.
+When called to State Active Duty, members are considered state employees and are paid at the same rate of pay for their rank or grade as their regular Army or National Guard counterparts.

+WSG members may serve anywhere in the state, often in their own communities.
+They have deployed in support of operations at Washington Army National Guard armories statewide, as well as at the state and county emergency operations centers, where they assist with logistics coordination and communications during state or federally declared disasters.

+Recent activations

+Recent examples of state active duty activations include the COVID-19 pandemic, the Travis Decker manhunt, the 2025 Pacific Northwest floods, following Washington's statewide emergency declaration during historic flooding, the 2026 Longview paper mill implosion, and the 2026 Spokane area fires and the Little Giant Fire.